dreamingdodo/pygame-osu-clone/README.md

 # Pygame OSU!
 Clone

 ## Description
 This project is a small school assignment aimed at learning the basics of Pygame.
 It's a clone of OSU! (osu.ppy.sh), a rhythm game.
 While development will cease after the presentation, the project is open for others to run and contribute to.
-Below, you'll find documentation and a startup guide.
+Below, you'll find a startup guide while the documentation is in the github wiki.

 ## How to Run
 ### Prerequisites